Home PageBlog › Service Dog Training Guide – The Basics

 Image by skip_thedoodle (Instagram)

 As for the US, there are no specific regulations regarding service dog training.
 However, international standards prescribe at least 120 hours of training over six months.
 Out of this quota, a minimum of 30 hours should include public access skills.
-Sometimes, service dog training can last up to two years as all dogs are different.
-Some canines need more time to learn to heel while some have a problem with handling distraction.
+Sometimes, service dog training can last up to two years, as all dogs are different.
+Some canines need more time to learn to heel, while some have a problem with handling distractions.
 In addition, learning specific complex tasks can be extremely time-consuming.

 If you want to train the animal yourself, an ideal service dog training guide would include a few things.